noahmorin/DevOps-Final-Project/README.md

 - With the Search Song feature, users have the ability to search the Spotify API for the 5 most relevant songs to your search, get to this feature using .../searchSong or click Song hyperlink on any webpage
 - With the Get album feature users can search for an album with the spotify API.
 This will provide the album that matches userinput the most.
 It will include the album tracks, total tracks and artise name.
 - Song Recommender feature that accepts up to 5 genres to be selected and recommends a song to the user.
 Song recommendations tailored to match the minion theme.
+- User Profile feature allows users to log in with their Spotify account to view their profile information.
+This includes their username, profile image, and their playlists.

 # How to install